Resonance of Fate: Reception

 The story, on the other hand, received mixed reviews though some critics looked past these flaws.
 GameSpot wrote that "the story in Resonance of Fate is told in a drawn-out, stilted way that only reveals its agenda dozens of hours into your quest" but what "makes this story engaging even before your ultimate goal becomes clear is that the characters are well-developed and easy to relate to," concluding that the "quirky story provides laughs and drama."
 Destructoid noted that "Resonance of Fate builds its world mostly through inference and implication rather than exposition" and added "the main plot being somewhat threadbare, it never really ascends to the kind of epic scale one would expect from the genre."
 RPGamer praised the storytelling, stating that it uses "a futuristic sci-fi setting as a backdrop to tell the story of its main characters" who are "trying to survive in a futuristic world gone mad."
 It chose the game as the runner-up for its Best Script award, for bringing the "characters to life" and "doing an amazing job with the localization."
-The game was also the runner-up for RPGamer's Best Voice Acting award.
+The game was also the runner-up for RPGamers Best Voice Acting award.

 Critics were also divided about the game's graphics and pacing.
 Destructoid stated that "while detailed, most environments alternate between concrete gray and brick red."
 GameSpot echoed criticism of the "lack of visual variety."
 IGN added that "the world map and dungeons are crying for more detail."
 Despite this, Destructoid allowed that "the colorful clothing helps offset the game's otherwise limited palette."
 IGN disliked the fact that "large difficulty spikes are interjected every now and then" and "Resonance of Fate is built for those that enjoy the grind."
 In contrast, the GameSpot reviewer liked this aspect of the game, "You need to use every trick you have learned, and a few you may not have even realized yet, to tackle these treacherous monsters, but there is nothing quite as sweet as toppling something that has tormented you for so long."